actions/runner/README.md

 ## Overview

 The cross platform build and release agent for Team Services and Team Foundation Server 2015 and beyond.
-This will be replacing/combining the existing closed source windows build agent and the existing [xplat agent](https://github.com/Microsoft/vso-agent)
+This replaced the deprecated closed source windows build agent and the existing [xplat agent](https://github.com/Microsoft/vso-agent)

 Supported on Windows, OSX, Ubuntu and Red Hat.
 Written for the .NET Core CLR as one code base in C#.